ubuntu/GoWSL/CONTRIBUTING.md

 ## Contributor Licence Agreement

-It is required to sign the [Contributor Licence Agreement](https://ubuntu.com/legal/contributors) in order to contribute to this project.
+It is required to sign the [Contributor Licence Agreement](https://ubuntu.com/legal/contributors) to contribute to this project.

 An automated test is executed on PRs to check if it has been accepted.